meshplay/meshplay/docs/pages/concepts/logical/relationships.md

 ### Patch Strategies

-Patches in Meshery relationships utilize strategies and references (mutatorRef/mutatedRef) for the from and to fields.
+Patches in Meshplay relationships utilize strategies and references (mutatorRef/mutatedRef) for the from and to fields.
 These convey the property path that will be updated as the relationship is created.

 ### Cavets and Considerations

 1. If the user creates a `Hierarchical Inventory` relationship between `Pod`, `Job`, and any other high-level Kubernetes resources like `Deployment`, `StatefulSet`, or `CronJobs`, after the relationship has been established unfortunately, there’s no system to remove the extra pod configuration automatically.
 If the design is not configured with `labels` `selectors` and `replicas` appropriately, there's a possibility of additional resources getting provisioned when deployed. eg: The relationship between a Pod and deployment can result in 2 Pods (1 pod coming as part of deployment resource) and 1 Deployment.
 It’s important to be aware of this possibility and manage configurations carefully to avoid unexpected issues during deployment

-# Itemizing your Relationship Definitions in your Meshery deployment
+# Itemizing your Relationship Definitions in your Meshplay deployment

-In any given Meshery deployment, you can reference and search the full set of registered relationships (in Meshery's internal registry) in using either of Meshery's client interfaces.
+In any given Meshplay deployment, you can reference and search the full set of registered relationships (in Meshplay's internal registry) in using either of Meshplay's client interfaces.

-**Meshery UI**
+**Meshplay UI**

 - Visit _Setttings_ --> _Registry_

-**Meshery CLI**
+**Meshplay CLI**

-- Run `mesheryctl relationship list`
+- Run `meshplayctl relationship list`

 <!--
 ```
-mesheryctl model import -f [ oci:// | file:// ]`
+meshplayctl model import -f [ oci:// | file:// ]`
 ``` -->